-Draft
+Approved AS PREPARED

 Minutes Torch Lake Township Day Park Committee

 September 10, 2015

 Present: Leon Darga, Mary Schoenherr, Jeff Dawson,

 Absent: Michael Healey, Robert Hicks, Deborah Graber

 Audience: Three

 Alan Martel as Secretary/Facilitator

 The committee met at the Day Park.
 Sharon Schultz as Ordinance Enforcement Officer was not able to attend and will be meeting with the committee in the coming weeks.
 While at the park the committee looked at the boat ramp, the vehicle with boat trailer parking and turn around area.
 They noted the roped off swim area and the problems with boaters going under the buoyed swim line areas to beach their boats.
 They were shown the boat launch payment envelopes and process.
 They noted the children’s play area, basketball court, volley ball court, and the two pavilions.
 The committee left the Day Park and resumed their meeting at the Community Services Building.